 The Design Review process exists to promote the conservation, enhancement, and continued vitality of areas of the City with special scenic, architectural, or cultural value.
 This project has undergone significant revisions that result in buildings and site conditions that will contribute to the district and its unique setting along the river and public amenity of the greenway.
 Each building is coherent, articulated and provides a sense of permanence.
-Upon the Commission's review of the vault location options and glazing sample, this project will meet the design guidelines as well as the Modification and Adjustment approval criteria.
+With the minor revisions requested by the Design Commission at the most recent hearing on 6/11/20 this project meets the design guidelines as well as the Modification and Adjustment approval criteria.